 Taking things a step further, smart watches like the ScoreBand are designed to help you keep track of the official numbers in the game.
 In Tennis Mode, the ScoreBand allows players to advance the score of each game with single-button pushes, and track overall numbers for the set and match.
 The device also has a Golf setting and some custom modes for adapting the system to other sports or activities.

-At this year's U.S. Open, you might notice that the ball boys and ball girls retrieving stray shots look even snazzier than usual.
-Designer Ralph Lauren has teamed with tech company OM to provide a line of biometric apparel that monitors health conditions.
-Each shirt is laced with silver-coated sensors and threads that record breathing, heart rate and stress levels.
-The wearable tech is slated to hit stores early next year.
+At last year's U.S. Open, designer Ralph Lauren teamed with tech company OM to provide the ball chasers a line of biometric apparel that monitored health conditions.
+This year, those shirts are for sale to the general public, going for $295 each.
+The shirts have silver-coated sensors and threads that record breathing, heart rate and stress levels.

 Anyone who has watched major tennis tournaments in recent years, on TV or at the stadium, will be familiar with the Hawk-Eye system.
 The ball-tracking technology has been in use on the major tennis tours for several years and is the major component of the challenge system for line-judge calls.
 When a call is challenged, the Hawk-Eye system is used to display whether the ball was in or out, within five seconds, and with a margin of error of just over three millimeters.

 As you might expect, there's quite a bit of materials science underneath the design of modern tennis court surfaces.
 On outdoor asphalt tennis courts, various synthetic coatings and fillings can be used to minimize cracks.
 Other crack repair systems use a flexible fabric that covers the crack and can expand or contract with time.